sidris-concur/docker/README.md

-# Coding Dojo Docker example
+# Coding Dojo Docker Workshop

 This project contains a simple hello world Java web service that can be built and deployed in a Docker container.

 The project contains a `Dockerfile` that can be used to build the Docker container.

+The full workshop script and slides can be found here: https://github.com/sidris-concur/docker/tree/master/workshop

 # Getting Started